CrawfishPress/bevy_verlet_demo/README.md

  - ball-release on timer (fairly slowly, or incoming balls smash previous ball)
  - collision-damping funky, some popcorn-effects at times
  - at 500 balls, holding at 60 FPS - and I haven't added the pre-collision filtering
+ - has a simple control-panel using Egui widgets
+   - slider to set ball-count
+   - button to pause/start engine

 ### TODO
  - figure out how to spawn balls on timer, without instant collisions